 What is a SunSmart School?

 SunSmart Schools recognise that UV levels peak in the middle of the day and that as the UV Index rises, the associated risk of skin damage also increases.
-A SunSmart School has a sun protection policy and practices in place that aim to reduce over-exposure to UV.
+A SunSmart School has a sun protection policy and practices in place which aim to reduce over-exposure to UV.
 Cancer Council WA recommends implementing a sun protection policy when the UV levels are 3 or above.

 The criteria to join the SunSmart Schools program are: